5ubie/sway-configs/README.md

 - I've tested all this on a laptop running Fedora 39, things might look different on different setups
 - For displays > 1080p, font sizes will probably need to be changed
 ### Todo
-- Rofi themes + script implementation will be added soon
+- Add rofi themes + script implementation
-- Config files will be cleaned up, made more consistent soon
+- Clean up config and .css files - more consistent and readable
-- New `sway` configs that omit most of my input/output/keybind settings will be added soon alongside an install option in the script
+- New `sway` configs that omit most of my input/output/keybind settings + respective install options in the script
 - Make some more colorful themes with more eyecandy
 	- Terminal schemes like everforest, rose pine, nord, catpuccin, solarized, tokyo night, etc.
 	- More animations and transitions